 Map of the Best Things to do in New Zealand

-New Zealand is a reasonably small country, that is easy to get around.
+New Zealand is a reasonably compact country, that is easy to get around.
 Most of the top New Zealand attractions are accessible by car, and nowhere is more than a few hour’s drive apart.
 I’ve put together a simple map of all of the top things to see in New Zealand below, so you can create your own itinerary!
+Click on the markers to see the corresponding number/attraction.

 #5 Chow Down on New Zealand’s Favourite Exhibit